PlatinumChicken/Hypixel-Detect-Offline/README.md

 # Hypixel-Detect-Offline

-detects when offline on hypixel idk
+detects when offline on hypixel and pings you idk made so i can macro better